 Cape Town is one of only a few towns on Earth where you can get lost in the depths of nature during the day and experience clubbing in an urban metropolis in the night.
 It’s one of the most popular holiday destinations (even voted as the best city in the world by Telegraph) and there’s a good reason for that; from beautiful beaches to pristine nature and cultural monuments, Cape Town has it all (and it’s also one of the oldest cities in Africa).
 During my first week in Cape Town, I did manage to cover most of the city’s popular tourist attractions.
 However, I won’t talk about them in this article.
 This is the kind of information you can get on most major travel websites.
 In this article, we’ll cover some unique things to do in Cape Town that you can’t find anywhere else.

 Rent a beach villa in Scarborough

 Scarborough is located outside of the Cape Point Nature Reserve and getting there will take you on one of the most scenic road trips in South Africa.
 The Scarborough beach is long and wide, with its white sandy beach and crystal-clear blue water, it just beckons you to relax and enjoy all it has to offer.
 The beach is popular amongst bodyboarders and surfers but because of the current not an ideal place for swimmers and because of this, the beach is never over-crowded even on the hottest summer’s day.
-So if you’re looking for a peaceful place to stay in away from the crowded streets of Cape Town, this is a great choice.
-If you’re wondering where to stay, check out this website for the best Scarborough accommodation options.
+So if you’re looking for a peaceful place to stay in, away from the crowded streets of Cape Town, there are some nice Scarborough accommodation options.

 Additionally, in just a short fifteen-minute-drive, you can reach Cape Point Nature Reserve and.